-QUALIFICATIONS: Bachelor’s degree from an accredited institution or equivalent international higher education diploma/certificate.
-Proven record of successful collegiate volleyball playing and/or coaching experience or high level volleyball club or national team coaching experience.
-Education and experience necessary to perform all the functions of a Division I Assistant Volleyball Coach.
-Knowledge of and commitment to adhere to NCAA and OVC rules and regulations as well as University, department, and program policies and procedures.
+QUALIFICATIONS: Bachelor’s degree from an accredited institution.
+Two years of collegiate or professional football coaching experience OR four years of football coaching experience at a highly competitive level OR four years of collegiate or professional football playing or program experience.
+Education and experience necessary to perform all the functions of a Division I Assistant Football Coach.
+Commitment to adhere to NCAA and OVC rules and regulations as well as University policies and procedures.

 About TENNESSEE TECH UNIVERSITY

 As a comprehensive university, Tennessee Tech offers 44 bachelor's and 20 graduate degree programs within six academic divisions: Agricultural and Human Sciences, Arts and Sciences, Business, Education, Engineering, and Interdisciplinary Studies and Extended Education.

 A university that the Princeton Review consistently calls one of the best in the Southeast, Tennessee Tech offers students the true college experience.
 The University is committed to the life-long success of students in its undergraduate, master’s, specialist, and doctoral degree granting programs through high-quality instruction and learning experiences.

 The University is engaged in scholarly activity, especially basic and applied research, creative endeavors, and public service, with special emphasis on community and economic development.
 The University supports student participation in a broad array of extracurricular activities as an integral component of its commitment to student life and success.